AETC Intelligence leader visits Raider Team

 |0

-This work, AETC Intelligence leader visits Raider Team [Image 4 of 4], by Amn James Salellas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AETC Intelligence leader visits Raider Team, by Amn James Salellas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.